01 of 04

 - Download a free fully-functional version of the software and install it on your computer’s hard drive.
 You can check out all the features, but you will not be able to save your needlepoint design unless you purchase the product.
 Everything else still works great.
 If you plan to make several designs from photos, it is well worth the inexpensive cost for the pattern-making software package.

-- There are buttons and tabs you can click on to change the size of the design and the number of colors you choose to use.
-Once you are satisfied with how it looks, click the "OK" button to get a full-color view of your photo rendered as a needlepoint chart.
+- Click the "OK" button to get a full-color view of your photo rendered as a needlepoint chart.
+There are buttons and tabs you can click on to change the size of the design and the number of colors you choose to use.
+Click the "OK" button when you are fully satisfied with your design.

 - Use the handy thread chart on the left of the screen to see the embroidery floss colors that can be used to stitch the new design.
 Feel free to change the colors or add new ones as well as adjust the pattern size as desired to prepare for export to its final form.